 Thanks to the well-preserved environment, Yakushima is a home to various kinds of animals creating an ideal ecosystem.
 You will get a chance to run into wildlife on your way exploring the deep forest such as deer and monkeys.
 Please keep an appropriate distance and avoid feeding and petting them.

 3. Jomon Sugi Round Trip

 Jomon Sugi Round Trip is the hardest and most difficult hiking trail in Yakushima.
 It takes about 9 hours for a round trip, and you need to walk over 22 kilometers.
 The trail includes steep trails and mountainous areas.
 As the course has a difference in elevation of 700 meters, it is for advanced people with enough hiking experiences.
 Better hiking gear and equipment is required to support a safe hiking as well.

 “Jomon Sugi” is one of the highlights among the all tourist attractions in Yakushima and you may have seen pictures of it in travel books before.
 It is estimated to be over 2,000 to 7,000 years old, and known as one of the oldest and largest trees in Japan!
 It has been visited by a number of tourists as an iconic attraction every year.
 The extraordinary size and powerful appearance will give you an unforgettable moment!
 It is undoubtedly included in a part of UNESCO World Heritage Site.

 “Wilson Stump” is another symbolic spot along the trail.
 It is a remaining of a huge cedar tree which was cut and used to build Hojo-ji Temple in Kyoto by Toyotomi Hideyoshi who unified the whole country in the 16th century.
-Visitors are allowed to enter inside the stump to observe a unique shape of a natural whole which looks like a heart!
+Visitors are allowed to enter inside the stump to observe a unique shape of a natural whole that looks like a heart!

 For a safe and enjoyable hike, we highly recommend you to join a guided tour.
 English guided tours are available for each hiking course.